FAQs

 How about mountain bikes?
 Mountain bikes are allowed, but please be careful and give way to people on foot.

-Dogs?
-Dogs are allowed but must be either on a leash or under the owner’s complete control at all times.
+Dogs or Horses?
+Dogs and horses are allowed but must be either on a leash/lead/reins or under the owner’s complete control at all times.
 Please either pick up their waste or place in the woods out of sight.
 Please do not leave plastic dog waste bags on the property.

 How can I help?
 Aside from donations, we always need volunteers.
 If you walk our properties, please pick up any trash you may see, and let us know if you encounter downed trees, fallen signs, or prohibited vehicles.